 Breeze Blocks - Frequently Asked Questions

-What is a Breeze Block?
+What is the purpose of a Breeze Block?

 How are Tesselle Breeze Blocks made?